 Therefore, it is CRICITCAL to NEVER allow standing water to sit and dry on vehicle surfaces.

 The Dangers of Hard Water Spotting to Vehicle Surfaces

 Sure, water spots are unsightly blemishes upon finishes, particularly on darker colored vehicles.
 However, the potential chemical hazards of water spotting are of far greater concern than displeasing white markings.

-If water spots occur and the vehicle’s paint repeatedly heat cycles (heat up and cool over many days, weeks, or months), the water spotting may seep further down into the paint.
-Because, when panels are fully swelled open by heat — at their most vulnerable point– any minerals contacting the paint have the greatest likelihood to sink further down into the paint or fuse within the paint’s matrix.
+If water spots occur and the vehicle’s paint repeatedly heat cycles (heats up and cools over many days, weeks, or months), the water spotting may seep further down into the paint.
+Because, when the matrix of paint is fully swelled open by heat — at its most vulnerable point– any minerals contacting the paint have the greatest likelihood to sink further down into the paint.
+They may also fuse themselves within the paint’s chemical matrix.

 Upon first detection of water spots, it is critical to IMMEDIATELY wash the vehicle.

 This will likely remove any new minerals sitting on top of a paint system which haven’t had time to fully fuse into the paint.

 Scientific Explanation of How Vehicle Water Spots Form

 Hard water spots occur when water dries on a surface.
 When water evaporates, mineral deposits are left behind.
 Seems simple enough—but there’s a bit more to it.

 If a vehicle remains stationary, and water partially or fully dries on the surface, nothing can be done to prevent the minerals from seeping into the paint.